 Campgrounds near Cotopaxi and Coaldale

-The Arkansas River flows eastwards to the north of Westcliffe, about a thirty minute drive.
+The Arkansas River flows eastwards to the north of Westcliffe, about a thirty-minute drive.
 It flows parallel to US-50 W, where you’ll find the highway-side villages of Cotopaxi and Coaldale.
-Both are blink-and-you’ll-miss-them type of towns, but the convenience to the mighty Arkansas River, Royal Gorge, and Cañon City trumps that.
+Both are a blink-and-you’ll-miss-them type of towns, but the convenience to the mighty Arkansas River, Royal Gorge, and Cañon City trumps that.
 You can find a couple of private riverside campgrounds to choose from, which still provide for a short ride to Westcliffe.

 Bighorn RV Park